 NOTE: Key changes that use the keySetChangeIndicator field to be set to true use the normal L3 handover.

-If the target gNB receives NSCI (as detailed in clause 6.9.2.3.2) or UE's 5G security capabilities from the AMF (as detailed in clause 6.7.3.1 of the present document) and/or UE's UP security policy from the SMF (as detailed in clause 6.6.1 of the present document) in the Path-Switch Acknowledge message, then the target gNB may initiate an intra-gNB-CU handover to refresh KNG-RAN* or activate or de-activate the UP integrity/confidentiality as per the received policy from SMF or to indicate the selected algorithms appropriately.
+If the target gNB receives NSCI (as detailed in clause 6.9.2.3.2) or UE's 5G security capabilities from the AMF (as detailed in clause 6.7.3.1 of the present document) and/or UE's UP security policy from the SMF (as detailed in clause 6.6.1 of the present document) in the Path-Switch Acknowledge message, then the target gNB may update the 5G security capabilities and initiate an intra-gNB-CU handover to refresh KNG-RAN* or activate or de-activate the UP integrity/confidentiality as per the received policy from SMF or to indicate the selected algorithms appropriately.
 Further, the target gNB either releases the LTM configuration (UE's 5G security capabilities and/or UE's UP security policy) or updates the LTM configuration (e.g., delete the LTM context and reinitiated LTM preparation) to the candidate cells.
 If necessary, the serving gNB then updates the UE with the configuration (i.e., the selected AS security algorithms and/or the UE’s UP security activation status) aligned with LTM configuration in the network.

 6.17.2 When DC is configured